 Early Life and Education:

-Born in 1629 to a poet father, Constantijn Huygens, who also worked for the Princes of Orange, Christiaan Huygens studied law in Leiden and Brenda.
-He soon found out that he was more interested in mathematics, physics and astronomy.
-As a kid, Huygens loved to experiment with windmills and other machines and to watch the ripples produced by throwing a stone into water.
+Christiaan Huygens was born in 1629 to a poet father, Constantijn Huygens, who was an important diplomat for the Princes of Orange.
+His mother was Suzanne van Baerle.
+As a child, Christiaan Huygens was educated by private tutors and he then studied law in Leiden and Brenda.
+He soon realized that he was more interested in mathematics, physics and astronomy.
+As a child, Huygens loved to experiment with windmills and other machines and to watch the ripples produced by throwing a stone into water.

 Huygens was already in contact with leading scholars of the time, even at an early age.
 Mersenne, the famous French polymath, wrote to his father that his child had the potential to “even surpass Archimedes”.